aws/aws-pdk/docs/content/getting_started/your_first_aws_pdk_project.md

     }
     ```

-As always, given we have modified our `projenrc` file we need to run the `pdk` command from the root to synthesize our new infrastructure onto the filesystem.
+As always, given we have modified our `projenrc` file we need to run the `npx projen` command from the root to synthesize our new infrastructure onto the filesystem.

 You should now see a `packages/infra` directory containing all of your pre-configured CDK code to deploy your website and API!

-Let's now build all of our code by running `pdk build` from the root directory.
+Let's now build all of our code by running `npx projen build` from the root directory.
 You should notice that all of your infrastructure now synthesizes by inspecting the `cdk.out` directory of your `packages/infra` folder.
 You will also notice a subfolder `cdk.out/cdkgraph` which will also contain all of your generated diagrams.
 If you open any of the diagrams, you should see the following which depicts the infrastructure we are about to deploy to AWS:

 <img src="../assets/images/generated_diagram.png" width="600" />